-If the Monitoring Officer considers that informal resolution is not appropriate, or the Councillor concerned is not prepared to undertake any proposed remedial action, such as giving an apology, then the Monitoring Officer will report the Investigation Report to the Hearings Sub-Committee which will conduct a hearing before deciding whether the Councillor has failed to comply with the Code of Conduct and, if so, whether to take any action in respect of the Councillor.
+If the Monitoring Officer considers that informal resolution is not appropriate, or the councillor concerned is not prepared to undertake any proposed remedial action, such as giving an apology, then the Monitoring Officer will report the Investigation Report to the Hearings Sub-Committee which will conduct a hearing before deciding whether the councillor has failed to comply with the Code of Conduct and, if so, whether to take any action in respect of the councillor.

-The Borough Council has agreed a procedure for hearing allegations, which is attached as Appendix 5 to these Arrangements.
+The Borough Council has agreed a procedure for hearing complaints, which is attached as Appendix 5 to these Arrangements.

-At the hearing, the Investigating Officer or the Monitoring Officer will present their report, call such witnesses as they consider necessary and make representations to substantiate their conclusion that the member has failed to comply with the Code of Conduct.
+At the hearing, the Investigating Officer or the Monitoring Officer will present her/her report, call such witnesses as he/she considers necessary and make representations to substantiate his/her conclusion that the member has failed to comply with the Code of Conduct.
 For this purpose, the Investigating Officer or Monitoring Officer may ask you as the complainant to attend and given evidence to the Hearings Sub-Committee.
-The Councillor will then have an opportunity to give their evidence, to call witnesses and to make representations to the Hearings Sub-Committee as to why they consider that they did not fail to comply with the Code of Conduct.
+The councillor will then have an opportunity to give his/her evidence, to call witnesses and to make representations to the Hearings Sub-Committee as to why he/she considers that he/she did not fail to comply with the Code of Conduct.

-The Hearings Sub-Committee, with the benefit of any advice from the Independent Person, may conclude that the Councillor did not fail to comply with the Code of Conduct, and dismiss the complaint.
-If the Hearings Sub-Committee concludes that the Councillor did fail to comply with the Code of Conduct, the Chair will inform the Councillor of this finding and the Hearings Sub-Committee will then consider what action, if any, the Sub-Committee should take as a result of the Councillor's failure to comply with the Code of Conduct.
-In doing this, the Hearings Sub-Committee will give the Councillor an opportunity to make representations to the Hearings Sub-Committee and will consult the Independent Person, but will then decide what action, if any, to take in respect of the matter.
+The Hearings Sub-Committee, with the benefit of any advice from the Independent Person, may conclude that the councillor did not fail to comply with the Code of Conduct, and dismiss the complaint.
+If the Hearings Sub-Committee concludes that the councillor did fail to comply with the Code of Conduct, the Chair will inform the councillor of this finding and the Hearings Sub-Committee will then consider what action, if any, the Sub-Committee should take as a result of the councillor's failure to comply with the Code of Conduct.
+In doing this, the Hearings Sub-Committee will give the councillor an opportunity to make representations to the Hearings Sub-Committee and will consult the Independent Person, but will then decide what action, if any, to take in respect of the matter.

-8. What action can the Hearings Sub-Committee take where a Councillor has been found to have failed to comply with the Code of Conduct?
+8. What action can the Hearings Sub-Committee take where a councillor has been found to have failed to comply with the Code of Conduct?

-8.1 The Borough Council has delegated to the Hearings Sub-Committee its powers to take action in respect of individual Councillors as may be necessary to promote and maintain high standards of conduct.
+8.1 The Borough Council has delegated to the Hearings Sub-Committee such of its powers to take action in respect of individual councillors as may be necessary to promote and maintain high standards of conduct.

-Accordingly, the Hearings Sub-Committee may: -
+Accordingly the Hearings Sub-Committee may:-